jweisbaum/weather-and-gis-docker/README.md

 # weather-and-gis-docker
 This is the Dockerfile for an image with a ton of weather, gis, and earth science based packages.
-It is intended to help ocean sailboat navigators get up and running quickly, but will hopefully also be useful for nerds with other goals.
+It is intended to help ocean sailboat navigators get up and running quickly, but will hopefully also be useful to nerds with other goals.

 The image is based on Ubuntu 18.04 and includes Python3.8.
 Note that Python3.8 replaces Python2.7 entirely via a symlink.